-7.26 Ouiet Room
+7.26 Quiet Room

 The Quiet Room is for students and staff to have space for quiet contemplation, mindfulness practice, prayer and mums to breast feed.
-The room can be booked for exclusive use for a maximum of one hour by using the booking sheet on the door.
-Small group activities such as yoga and mindfulness classes can be booked - please see Reception.
+The room can be booked for exclusive use for a maximum of one hour by contacting Reception.
+Small group activities such as yoga and mindfulness classes can be booked please see Reception.
 The Quiet Room is not a meeting room.